Kcyberh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 101-gifs
 find -type f -name "*.gif" | rev | cut -d "/" -f 1 |cut -d '.' -f 2- | rev | LC_ALL=C sort -f
  script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+102-acrostic
+cut -c 1 | paste -s -d ''
+ script that decodes acrostics that use the first letter of each line.